-This September, the Knight Science Journalism program will celebrate its 35th anniversary by launching an important new journalism award.
+This year, the Knight Science Journalism program celebrated its 35th anniversary by launching an important new journalism award.
 The goal is to honor outstanding science journalism at the local and regional level in the United States — a special concern of the program’s founder, Victor K. McElheny, whose generous gift helped endow the award along with a grant from the Rita Allen Foundation of Princeton, New Jersey.

 We may think of science as something remote from where we live — our hometowns and home states.
 Yet it is just there that science touches our daily lives, in areas as diverse as climate change, technological upheaval, and access to health care.
 This is why science literacy has never been more important — and local and regional journalists have a central role in promoting it.